hmrc/income-tax-mtd-changelog/README.md

 - Withdrawal of Late Accounting Date Rule Disapplication
 - Disapply Late Accounting Date Rule

+All versions updated in Sandbox and Production with the following change:

+#### Changed

+Retrieve Business Details:

+The `accountingType` field in the response body has been deprecated

 #### CIS Deductions API

 All versions updated in Sandbox and Production with the following changes: